SillyTavern/SillyTavern-Docs/Usage/API Connections/Scale.md

 ## Quick Start

-- Create Scale Spellbook account at <https://spellbook.scale.com> (if you country is not supported, use a VPN)
+- Create a Scale Spellbook account at <https://spellbook.scale.com> (if your country is not supported, use a VPN)
 - Create an "App" with any name and description
 - Create a "Variant", which sets the parameters (system prompt, model, temperature, response token limit, etc)
 - Select a proper language model to be deployed (GPT-4 is recommended)